 Anthony J. Waichulis

 You can learn more about Anthony’s works, writings, and educational resources at his site: anthonywaichulis.com.
-Additionally, for those looking to join a creative community that is focused on effective artistic development and quality educational resources, you can join Anthony and Leah’s free online archive and forum resource, smartermarx.com.
+Additionally, for those looking to join a creative community that is focused on effective artistic development and quality educational resources, you can join Anthony and Ava’s free online archive and forum resource, Smartermarx.com.

 WORK SAMPLES: